 Mythologically famous, the Triveni Ghat in Rishikesh is the symbol of immense faith amongst Hindu devotees.
-It is the confluence point of river Ganga, Yamuna and Saraswati.
+It is the confluence point of the river Ganga, Yamuna, and Saraswati.
 Sitting on the banks of the river will leave you mesmerized with the peaceful atmosphere and divine vibes.

-The Beatles Ashram.
-Another centre of tranquillity is The Beatles Ashram that is the perfect place to rejuvenate your soul.
+Another center of tranquillity is The Beatles Ashram that is the perfect place to rejuvenate your soul.

-Paltan Bazaar.
 Attention all the shopaholics!
 You will have a great experience while shopping in the Paltan Market.
-You can get gems, precious and semi-precious stones, knickknacks, clothes, puja items, CDs and tapes.
-Also shops for religious goods, kullu topis, Nehru jackets, kurtas, salwar kameez and jewellery, bangles on the narrow streets.
-Pick up simple, painted Ganesh idols, gems, incense, rudraksha beads, religious books, paintings, Natarajas and statues of almost every deity in the Hindu pantheon.
-For food, they have roadside shops Ice creams Shops, Golgappa and sweets shops.
-For who like to read books they have a bookstall you can find every kind of books here.
+You can get gems, precious and semi-precious stones, knickknacks, clothes, puja items, CDs, and tapes.
+Also shops for religious goods, Kullu topis, Nehru jackets, kurtas, salwar kameez, and jewelry, bangles on the narrow streets.
+Pick up simple, painted Ganesh idols, gems, incense, rudraksha beads, religious books, paintings, Natarajas, and statues of almost every deity in the Hindu pantheon.
+For food, they have roadside shops Ice creams Shops, Golgappa, and sweets shops.
+For those who like to read books, they have a bookstall you can find every kind of book here.

 It stays pleasant throughout the year.
 The river Ganga is famous for the grand evening Aarti.
 One must visit the Triveni Ghat Aarti from 6 pm-7 pm.